philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 To start the replication process navigate to Azure Migrate in the portal.
 Select Servers, databases and web apps

-In the migration tools section select **Replicate** as shown in the diagram bewlow.
+In the migration tools section select **Replicate** as shown in the diagram bewlow:

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/8b14a970-ab28-4796-8990-583c389fd046)